-The eastern portions of our headwaters in particular are often crisscrossed with forestry access roads, OHV trails — both regulated and unregulated — and seismic lines.
+The eastern portions of the headwaters in particular are often crisscrossed with forestry access roads, mining exploration roads and drill holes, off-highway vehicle (OHV) trails — both regulated and unregulated — and seismic lines.

-Many assume it is fully protected, but nearly half of Kananaskis is threatened by commercial logging.
-Forestry is not currently permitted within Bighorn Public Land Use Zones, either.
-However, some companies have forest management agreements with the province on neighboring land with high conservation value.
+Nearly half of Kananaskis Country is open to logging and oil and gas extraction.
+Forestry is not currently permitted within Bighorn Public Land Use Zones; however, some companies have forest management agreements with the Province on neighboring land with high conservation value.

 Where are we seeing progress?